How much does it cost to install laminate flooring?

 Additional considerations and costs

 - Many home and property owners find that the replacement of subflooring is beyond their skill level and will opt to hire a carpenter to install new floor joists or to lay new plywood.
-The average carpenter will charge between $20 and $35 per hour, and should need no more than a full business day to complete a project of this size.
+The average carpenter will charge between $70 per hour, and should need no more than a full business day to complete a project of this size.
 It is best to remove the old flooring before they arrive as this is an uncomplicated project.

 - Some homeowners also use the installation as an opportunity to run electric radiant heat cables beneath the flooring.